Configuring and customizing a SequenceServer BLAST installation

 This folder mimics the structure of the databases directory and respects symlinks.
 You can find example directly structure and screenshot in the above mentioned link.

-As a further example, the example database dir include in SequenceServer code baselooks as follows with the tree data widget:
+As a further example, the example database dir include in SequenceServer code base looks as follows with the tree data widget:

 Tree widget for databases image